Dimitrie Ralet: Defeating Vogoride

-A census of that era shows Ralet as qualifying for the electors' list in Botoșani County for being a Vornic, a landowner in Bucecea, and a "government-recognized lawyer".
+A census of that era shows Ralet as qualifying for the electors' list in Botoșani County as a Vornic, a landowner in Bucecea, and a "government-recognized lawyer".
 The election was compromised by widespread fraud, attributable to Vogoride and his Ottoman enablers.
 An indignant Ralet produced commentary on the manner in which Vogoride and Nicolae Istrati had re-engineered the electoral body in order to over-represent the known "reactionaries".
 A letter he sent to Ioan I. Filipescu of Wallachia, on 17 July, made specific accusations against Vogoride's Vornic in Vrancea County, Iordache Pruncu, whom he depicted as accepting bribery in exchange for fraud.
 Also then, Ralet found himself stripped of his right to vote, since he "did not provide evidence of his naturalization" (n-a dat dovezi de împământenire); according to Sibechi, the accusation may have been at least partly correct.

 The committee tried to muster international opposition to Vogoride.
 It sent Ralet on another mission to contact the commissars in Bucharest—this time alongside Metropolitan Scriban.
 The full intrigue was uncovered by Vogoride's wife (and Negri's half-sister) Cocuța Conachi, who confiscated her husband's incriminating correspondence with the Porte (represented by Musurus Pasha).
 Negri and Rallet networked between her and the French legation in Bucharest, threatening to publish the evidence; in the aftermath of the scandal, the Ottomans agreed to have a repeat election in September, carried by the National Party.
 As recounted by Bejenaru, Ralet "uncovered the masquerade", ensuring that unionism could no longer be opposed.
 The same was noted by Anghelescu and Sibechi, according to whom Ralet was the most significant party in undoing Vogoride's conspiracy.